-The role of a travel manager has changed drastically from what it was a decade ago.
-It has evolved and goes beyond supporting employee travel, crafting a corporate travel policy, and managing approvals.
+The role of a corporate travel manager has changed drastically from what it was a decade ago.
+It has evolved beyond supporting employee travel, crafting a corporate travel policy, and managing approvals.
 Today, a travel manager designs travel programs, implements duty of care programs, does vendor management, and more.

 And the role is ever-evolving.

 Let’s dig deep into how the role of the travel manager is changing, from a tactical to a more strategic one, especially post-pandemic.
 There are a few areas in which corporate travel managers will require new skills and technologies to cope with the uncertainty in this “new world”.
 Read on.

 Traditionally, most corporate travel managers were only concerned with travel arrangements and policy policing.
 Their job primarily consisted of creating travel policies and ensuring all the flight and hotel bookings happened according to the policy.

 However, as the demand for business travel grew, traveler preferences also changed.
 Modern trends like personalization started to seep into the travel management process.
 Hence, the role of a corporate travel manager evolved to incorporate more facilitative tasks like traveler safety and travel process optimization through data analytics.

 The new responsibilities of a travel manager should include the following:

 As a corporate travel manager, your role is not limited to booking tickets and planning itineraries for employees.
 In this new world, you will have to play the role of “risk manager.”

 Risk management involves evaluating and mitigating all kinds of travel-related dangers.
 From defining essential travel, assessing if the employee is fit to travel for her age, health conditions, any underlying ailments, etc., evaluating risks & business ROI for each trip, and doing robust scenario planning – you have a lot on your shoulders.